Giorgos Karafeskos: Managerial career

 Since his retirement, Karafeskos has been involved in coaching, obtaining the diploma of the Beta Ethniki.
 He worked with many amateur clubs in Athens.
+On 7 August 1982 he took over the bench of A.O.
+Kifisia.
 In 1993 he worked in Crete and specifically in Poseidon Heraklion for a season, where he managed to win the promotion for the Gamma Ethniki.
-He later returned to AEK as a coach in the reserve team and remained there for 12 years doing a fine job under adverse conditions, alongside Andreas Stamatiadis.
+He later returned to AEK as a manager in the reserve team and remained there for 12 years doing a fine job under adverse conditions, alongside Andreas Stamatiadis.
+In 2010 he became the manager of Niki Drosia.

 Personal life

-Karafeskos is particularly active with the events of the Veterans Association of AEK Athens, while serving under various positions in the academies of the club.
-His wife, Irene has died.
-He has a daughter, Melina, who is a pilot and lives permanently in New York with her husband and their two children.
+Karafeskos worked at the PPC, while he was playing for AEK.
+He is particularly active with the events of the Veterans Association of AEK Athens, while serving under various positions in the academies of the club.
+His wife, Irene has died, while he also has a daughter named Melina.

 On 29 September 2020 Karafeskos donated part of his personal collection to the then under-construction History museum of AEK Athens in the Agia Sophia Stadium.
 He chose the specific date on purpose, as it was the 49 anniversary of AEK's 3–2 victory against Inter Milan in 1971–72 European Cup.